pioz/bulldog/README.md

 ## License

-The package is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The package is available as open source under the terms of the [GPL License](https://github.com/pioz/bulldog/blob/master/LICENSE).